hey4dev/splom/README.md

 ![Screenshot](splom.png)

 ## how to use
-can you use chart in html or npm
+can use chart in html or npm

 ### HTML
 Add the following code to the html body